flame-engine/oxygen/doc/component.md

 # Component

 A Component is a way to store data for an Entity.
 It does not define any kind of behaviour because that is handled by the systems.
-A Component can be anything you want, there is no defacto standard of implementing one:
+A Component can be anything you want, there is no defacto standard for implementing one:
 ```dart
 class YourComponent extends Component {
   int yourProperty;